searxng/searxng/docs/admin/installation.rst

 .. sidebar:: Update OS first!

-   To avoid unwanted side effects, update your OS before installing searx.
+   To avoid unwanted side effects, update your OS before installing searxng.

 The following will install a setup as shown in :ref:`architecture`.
 First you need to get a clone.
 The clone is only needed for the installation procedure